phopper-pivotal/PCF-Workshop-Carfax/labs/lab04_spring_boot/README.md

 11. bask in the glory that is Spring Boot

 ## push to Pivotal Cloud Foundry
-1. make sure you have all of your link:/Spring-Workshop-Dish/pre-requisites/Spring_Boot_Labs_Setup.html[prerequisites] in place.
+1. make sure you have all of your [prerequisites](PCF-Workshop-Carfax#pre-requisites) in place.
 2. build a runnable jar `./mvnw package`
 3. log in to cloud foundry `cf login -a api.yourpcfsystem.com`
 4. when prompted, provide your email and password